How Much Does It Cost to Insure a Tesla?

 Tesla car insurance costs vary depending on your model and other factors.
 However, most Tesla drivers spend between $3,000 and $5,000 per year for full coverage car insurance.

-According to rates provided to our model driver profiles, the average Tesla driver can expect to pay around $4,443 per year for full coverage car insurance.
+According to rates provided to our model driver profiles, the average Tesla driver can expect to pay between $2,500 and $4,500 per year for full coverage car insurance, depending on model, location, and driving behavior.

-For comparison, the average American pays around $1,450 per year for full coverage car insurance.
-That means Tesla drivers pay over triple the nationwide average.
+The average American now pays closer to $1,700–$2,100 per year for full coverage car insurance, meaning Tesla drivers still pay significantly more than average.

 Tesla Insurance Cost by Model